 VA Modifies RAMP Program After Many Organizations Find Flaws

 Another theme throughout the hearing was concern regarding the VA’s Rapid Appeals Modernization Program (“RAMP”).

-While the current appeals process may seem intimidating and lengthy, we are here to guide you every step of the way.
-When you are ready to file an appeal, send us a note or give us a call at (877)-629-1712.
-With decades of combined experience, we are confident we can win you the benefits you are entitled to.
+When you are ready, send us a note or give us a call at (877)-629-1712.
+With decades of combined experience working with veterans, we can help you identify the best path so that you can win the benefits you are entitled to.

 Post a comment

 Post a Comment to "Experts Skeptical of VA’s Plans for Appeals Modernization"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."